 - Lastly, the final product, cyclohexanone, was characterized.
 An IR spectrum was taken of both cyclohexanol and cyclohexanone.
 Also, percent yield was calculated.
-The following picture is the balanced reaction for the reactants and products .
+The following picture is the balanced reaction of the reactants and products .

 - The first observation that was seen during the reaction was the temperature change.
 The temperature was below 30 °C while adding the mixture of sodium hypochlorite and acetic acid, which is also known as hypochlorous acid.
-Then while the hypochlorous acid and cyclohexanol was being stirred, the temperature began to rise.
+Then while the hypochlorous acid and cyclohexanol were being stirred, the temperature began to rise.
 The temperature only rose to 38°C.

 - The next observation was that the solution turned a cloudy white and was not yellow.
 This meant that the sodium bisulfate step could be skipped because it was not yellow.
 If the mixture was yellow in color, it contained too much hypochlorous acid.
 Next, bubbling was seen when sodium carbonate was added.
 The bubbling was CO2 gas being created by the neutralizing of acetic acid.
 The mixture was the transferred to a beaker where two layers were seen.
 One of the layers was the aqueous layer and contained some of the cyclohexanone, so 2.0 g of sodium chloride was added.
 This salted out the cyclohexanone for the aqueous layer.
 The mixture was then transferred to a separatory funnel where two layers were once again seen.
 The top layer was the aqueous, which was obvious due to the salt crystals that could be seen.
 This made the bottom layer the organic layer that contained the final product.
 The bottom layer was drained and more dichloromethane was added to wash the aqueous layer in case any cyclohexanone remained.
 Two layers formed again and the bottom one was drained.
 This was repeated twice before the organic layers were combined and dried with anhydrous sodium sulfate.
-The sodium sulfate clumped at first meaning there was some water still in it, but after three spatulas of sodium sulfate it begin to be free flowing.
+The sodium sulfate clumped at first meaning there was some water still in it, but after three spatulas of sodium sulfate, it began to be free-flowing.
 This meant there was no more water in the organic layer.
 While one the steam bath boiling was seen because the dichloromethane was being boiled off.

 - The final observation was of our final product.
 The final product was yellowish in color and a liquid.
 The yield of the final product was 2.5 g which makes the percent yield 51%.
 Two IR spectrums were taken, one of cyclohexanol and one of cyclohexanone.
 The IR of cyclohexanol was taken for reference.
 The expected peaks for the cyclohexanol were an O-H peak between 3600-3200 cm-1 and a C-H alkane peak between 3000-2850 cm-1 .
 The observed peaks for cyclohexanol were an O-H peak at 3400-3200 cm-1 and a C-H alkane peak at 3950-3850 cm-1.
 The expected peaks for cyclohexanone were a C=O peak between 1810-1640 cm-1 and a C-H alkane peak between 3000-2850 cm-1 .
 The observed peaks for cyclohexanone were a C=O peak at 1700-1600 cm-1, a C-H alkane bond at 2950-2800 cm-1, and an O-H peak at 3550-3400 cm-1.
 The O-H bond was unexpected because it is not a part of cyclohexanone.
 The unexpected peak reveals that there was still some of our starting product, cyclohexanol.